December 1, 2020

 - WA State cases 236,719 (3,645 new) / hospitalizations 14,096

-I woke up at 4 AM again, and again at 6, and finally give up and get up at 8:30.
+I woke up at 4 AM again, and again at 6, and finally get up at 8:30.
 I’m not feeling productive today so I scale my plans down to mask making and year-end donations.
-I get a few masks halfway done but have no energy for hats.
-I send my next Imperfect Food box to a food bank in Portland, and my donation from recent hat sales to CORE to help fund vaccine distribution.
+I donate my next Imperfect Food box to a food bank in Portland, and my donation from recent hat sales to CORE to help fund vaccine distribution.

 Payne picks me up at 4 PM for dinner and movies at his house.
 Wonder Woman 1984 is OK but does not live up to the hype.
 Shazam is surprisingly good.
 Marie plays the first scene from Mandalorian so I can see Baby Yoda.
 The helmets are strikingly Spartan.